 APS We sympathize with ideas of anti-globalism.
 The local cultures are of a great value.
 But our art is innovative and at this point it’s very international.
 That’s why, on the scale of the Russian art scene, where till now there were no left-wing protest art, our actions are a breakthrough into the future.

 In Europe, of course, there were a lot of outstanding actionists.
 There was Viennese Actionism.
 The name of Hermann Nitsch means a lot to all of us.
 But no one held such radical protest actions.
-Our 65-m-high Dick will remain the biggest anarch-punk-dick in the world!
+Our sixty-five-meter-high dick will remain the biggest anarch-punk-dick in the world!

 OV We don’t cooperate with commercial galleries, curators, and art institutions.
 We don’t sell our works on principle.
 It is impossible to “embed” us into the art market for the simple reason that we don’t give a shit about it!